-In fiction, we're mimicking how people act and behave in real life.
-We humans are often illogical, confused, certainly flawed, driven by emotion, excited by passion, steeped in fickle moods and whims.
+In fiction, we're mimicking how we act and behave in real life.
+We humans are often illogical, confused, certainly flawed, driven by emotion, excited by passion, steeped in a curious list of fickle moods and whims.

-So when writing your novel, why not let the personality of your character determine what he or she has to say?
+So when writing your novel, let the personality of your character determine what he or she has to say and how she wants to say her piece.
 After all, doesn't your protagonist know best?